Born in 1961 in Besançon (FR)

-Represented by the galerie Michel Rein in Paris
+Represented by the gallery Michel Rein, Paris (FR)

 Didier Marcel’s entire work might well fit into a contained semantic game somewhere between the words “sculpture” and “culture”.
 Didier Marcel is a sculptor and he revisits the notion of landscape using reproduction, displacement and transformation.
 For him, art is a manner of distancing things, both material and temporal, for an experience of consciousness that is both a critical observation and the work of memory.
 He makes works in the form of variations on landscape and rural life, a standard and generic agricultural landscape within a wider notion of landscape, combining natural elements with fragments of an industrial architectural heritage.
 He revives the traditional approach of sculpture by using sophisticated up-to-date techniques (moulding, modelling, flocking and electromechanical engineering) giving him other challenges.
 His entire approach is a reflection on the relationship that art entertains with its times.